A man's guilt becomes an obsession.

 He knew that by walking he would delay his arrival at home, a place that had grown strange to him; a place in which every noise seemed to echo as though through vast caverns.

-Now he looked around, tried to gain his bearings.
+Now he looked around, trying to gain his bearings.

 Black pines spread bristled arms through the charred night, and the moon cast down a jaundiced glow that seemed more to obscure than to illuminate.
 The death of his wife left him with nothing, so even the dark was but an inconvenience.